 Frequently Asked Questions

-Resources to Learn & Teach about Chile & Argentina
+Resources to Learn & Teach about Chile and Argentina

 to see the list of books GEEO recommends reading before your program (this is not required reading).
 We also have lesson plans